quantumghent/TensorTutorials/lectures/2-MatrixProductStates/InfiniteMPS.md

 ### Expectation Values

-The fixed points of the transfer matrix can for example be to compute expectation values of operators.
+The fixed points of the transfer matrix can for example be used to compute expectation values of operators.
 Suppose we wish to evaluate expectation values of an extensive operator,

 ```{math}